 Javier Solano – NY State Bar #2809796

-Why it’s wrong: Prosecutors may not mislead the court or jury and multiple prohibitions on prosecutorial conduct relate to dishonesty.
+What rules are involved: The ethics complaint notes that prosecutors may not mislead the court or jury and notes that multiple prohibitions on prosecutorial misconduct relate to dishonesty.
 Because they are representatives of the state, not lawyers for an individual, prosecutors possess a “special duty” not to mislead a judge, jury, or defense counsel.
-In choosing to suspend former prosecutor Claude Stuart for making misleading statements to the court, the Appellate Division noted that such conduct “strikes at the heart of his credibility as a prosecutor and an officer of the court.”
+In choosing to suspend former prosecutor Claude Stuart for making misleading statements to the court, the Appellate Division noted in Matter of Stuart that such conduct “strikes at the heart of his credibility as a prosecutor and an officer of the court.”

-The Court of Appeals has made clear that prosecutors, in their role as public officers, must “deal fairly with the accused and be candid with the courts.”
-This duty requires prosecutors not only to disclose exculpatory or impeaching evidence but also to correct the knowingly false or mistaken material testimony of a prosecution witness.
+The complaint details that courts have made clear that prosecutors, in their role as public officers, must not only disclose exculpatory or impeaching evidence, but must also correct false or mistaken material testimony of a prosecution witness.

 Prosecutors wield immense power, the power to seek punishment on behalf of the state, and should be held to the highest ethical standards.
-The grievance identifies the following then-applicable ethical rules that Solano’s conduct likely violated:
+The grievance alleges that Solano’s conduct violated the following then-applicable ethical rules:

-- Rule DR 7-102 (from the Code of Professional Responsibility, replaced by the Rules of Professional Conduct) prohibited attorneys from using evidence they know to be false.
+- Rule DR 7-102 (from the Code of Professional Responsibility, replaced by the Rules of Professional Conduct) prohibited attorneys from using evidence they knew to be false.

 - Rule DR 1-102 prohibited attorneys from engaging in conduct prejudicial to the administration of justice or reflecting adversely on their fitness as a lawyer.

-What can be done about it: The grievance calls for the committee to investigate and issue serious public discipline, including a lengthy suspension or revocation (disbarment) of Solano’s law license.
-It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether KCDAO supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.
+What can be done about it: The law professors’ complaint calls on the Grievance Committee to investigate and issue public discipline, including suspending or revoking Solano’s law license.
+It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether KCDAO’s supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.